-One human resources manager hosted a well-attended monthly reading club discussion session over a lunch with pizza or subs on him.
+One human resources manager hosted a well-attended monthly reading club discussion session over lunch with pizza or subs on him.
 A senior software engineer substituted one weekly status meeting per month with a discussion session.
 Find an approach that fits your culture and schedule.

-Kudos if you can use the field-trip for some creative brainstorming in the workplace.
-You ca regularly schedule outings with your team members at businesses (in unrelated industries) known for remarkable customer service.
+Kudos if you can use the field trip for some creative brainstorming in the workplace.
+You can regularly schedule outings with your team members at businesses (in unrelated industries) known for remarkable customer service.
 Then come back to the office with ideas to strengthen the team's performance.

 When things go wrong, it's the coach's fault.
 When things go right, it's because of the team.

 Managers have a tough job, and they're on the hook for driving great results and promoting continuous improvement.
 There is no doubt getting things done through others is hard, often frustrating work.
 However, all of the work you do to promote a healthy work environment that is free of fear and unnecessary stress will pay huge dividends on your mission to strengthen results.